 The objection must be based on an actual conflict of interest.
-A conflict of interest exists if the Hearing Officer has a personal relationship with one of the interest.
+A conflict of interest exists if the Hearing Officer has a personal relationship with one of the

+Parties or witnesses or has demonstrated actual bias towards a Party or witness.
+The fact that a Hearing Officer has previously served as a Hearing Officer in university proceedings will not constitute a conflict of interest.
 The Hearing Coordinator will determine if a conflict of interest exists.
 In that event, the Parties will be notified in writing of the name of the new Hearing Officer.
 The date for the hearing may need to be rescheduled.
 Any objection to the new Hearing Officer will be made in accordance with this section.